yuriy-chumak/ol/README.md

 * 6.6.
 Characters
   * CHARACTERS in Ol is a **small numbers** (aka 'enumerations'), but a *characters* in Scheme.
-    - *explanation: This is for a historical reason.
-Ol supports two types of numbers - 'small' numbers and 'long' numbers.
-'Small' numbers are used as 'glyphs' (or 'runes' in other word) inside strings for better Unicode support.
-An additional 'character' type with requirements to use the char->integer and integer->char functions every time is too boring and slow.
-Thanks.*
+    - explanation: This is for a historical reason.
+      Ol supports two types of numbers - 'small' numbers (enumerations) and 'long' numbers (just numbers).
+'Small' numbers are used as 'glyphs' (or 'runes' in other word) inside strings for Unicode support.
+An additional 'character' type with requirement to use the char->integer and integer->char functions every time is too boring and slow.
+Thanks.
-    - *note: Ol supports full Unicode 12.1.0 (2020 Jun 13) character set.*
+    - note: Ol supports full Unicode 12.1.0 (2020 Jun 13) character set.
-    - *note: If you want to print a character in the form of a letter (or a digit, etc.), use a function 'string', i.e. instead of (print #\λ) use (print (string #\λ)), otherwise you will get a number 955.*
+    - note: If you want to print a character in the form of a letter (or a digit, etc.), use a function 'string', i.e. instead of `(print #\λ)` use `(print (string #\λ))`, otherwise you will get a number 955.

 * 6.8.
 Vectors
   * NEGATIVE indices of a vector is **valid** in Ol, but *invalid* in Scheme.
-    - *note: Negative vector indices can be used to access the n-th element from the end of the vector.
-This means that "-1" is the last element of the vector, "-2" is before the last element, "-n" is the n-th element from the end of the vector.*
+    - note: Negative vector indices can be used to access the n-th element from the end of the vector.
+This means that "-1" is the last element of the vector, "-2" is before the last element, "-n" is the n-th element from the end of the vector.

 * 6.11.
 Exceptions
   * **No** exceptions handling in Ol.
-    - *note: Yet.*
+    - note: Yet.

 * 6.13.
 Input and output
   * `current-input-port`, `current-output-port`, and `current-error-port` always return **stdin**, **stdout**, and **stderr** in Ol respectively, but *a parameter objects* in Scheme.
-    - *note: due to large performance impact.*
+    - note: due to large performance impact.

 * Ol has builtin **regular expressions** while Scheme *not*.
-  * *note: you can use `m/<pattern>/`, `s/<expression>/<new-expression>/` (with optional 'g' suffix) and `c/<pattern>/` as functions to match, change and split the string.*
+  * note: you can use `m/<pattern>/`, `s/<expression>/<new-expression>/` with optional 'g' suffix, and `c/<pattern>/` as functions to match, change and split the string.

 DEPRECATIONS